michaelgrosner/tribeca/README.md

 Make sure your build machine has [node](https://nodejs.org/en/download/package-manager/) installed, and also ensure `make dist` provides all dependencies without errors.

-Then, feel free to run `make test` anytime.

-To rebuild the application with your modifications, see `make help` and choose a target.
+To rebuild the application with your modifications, see `make help` and choose a target (`make bundle K` may be what you are looking for).

 To pipe the output to stdout, execute the application in the foreground with `./K.sh --naked`.